How Do I Test Backups?

 Poke around in the backed-up Windows folders to make sure all of Windows is there.
 Browse through the folders that contain your data to ensure the same.
 Look around inside that image to ensure it has what you might need should the worst happen.

-There is no 100% guarantee that your backup will work when you need it, but these tests can give you confidence that common issues that often get in the way of an effective backup won’t get in the way for you.
+There is no 100% guarantee that your backup will work when you need it, but these tests give you confidence that issues that often get in the way of an effective backup won’t get in the way for you.

-4. A complete test, done safely
+Bonus: A complete test, done safely

 There’s one more way to test backups.
 It involves more work and some additional cost, but it’ll prove beyond a doubt that your backups work.